AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Math in dsa

 #### Math:
-- Solved  on leetcode with tc of O() and sc of O() Beats .% in runtime and .% in Memory with JavaScript
+- Solved Alternating Digit Sum on leetcode with tc of O() and sc of O() Beats .% in runtime and .% in Memory with JavaScript